 Scope of the model of workers' behavior.
-The propose model of workers' behavior aims to illustrate how illness affects the absence behavior of employed individuals and makes some simplifying assumptions to keep the model tractable.
+The proposed model aims to illustrate how illness affects the absence behavior of employed individuals and makes some simplifying assumptions.
 The model abstracts from the behavior of "when" to file a sick leave claim.
 Incorporating a filing-day choice in the model would require assumptions on the lag between the day a worker falls sick and when she files a claim as well as data on these events.
 I assume that workers claim on the day when they fall sick.
 Nonetheless, the model allows for strategic behavior in the duration margin of a sick leave claim, including not filing behavior.
+The model also abstracts from the interaction between workers and physicians.
+In reality, physicians write sick leave claims with (partial) information about workers' health.
+The main implication of not modeling this interaction is that estimates of the compliance cost function would not disentangle workers' and physicians' risks and costs.16